raycoding/socialbeam-dev/README.md

 directory.It often happens while your console is loaded you make changes to your MVC,so to reload your controllers and models after launching the console run reload!

-dbconsole
+####dbconsole
-You can go to the command line of your database directly through rails dbconsole.
+> You can go to the command line of your database directly through rails dbconsole.
 You would be connected to the database with the credentials defined in - Socialbeam's database.yml.
 Starting the script without arguments will connect you to the development database.

-Directory Architechture of SocialBeam App:
+####Directory Architechture of SocialBeam App:

-  |-- app
-  |   |-- assets
-  |       |-- images
-  |       |-- javascripts
-  |       `-- stylesheets
-  |   |-- controllers
-  |   |-- helpers
-  |   |-- mailers
-  |   |-- models
-  |   `-- views
-  |       `-- layouts
-  |-- config
-  |   |-- environments
-  |   |-- initializers
-  |   `-- locales
-  |-- db
-  |-- doc
-  |-- lib
-  |   `-- tasks
-  |-- log
-  |-- public
-  |-- script
-  |-- test
-  |   |-- fixtures
-  |   |-- functional
-  |   |-- integration
-  |   |-- performance
-  |   `-- unit
-  |-- tmp
-  |   |-- cache
-  |   |-- pids
-  |   |-- sessions
-  |   `-- sockets
-  `-- vendor
-      |-- assets
-          `-- stylesheets
-      `-- plugins

 app
-  Holds all the code that's specific to this particular application.
+> Holds all the code that's specific to this particular application.

 app/assets
-  Contains subdirectories for images, stylesheets, and JavaScript files.
+> Contains subdirectories for images, stylesheets, and JavaScript files.

 app/controllers
-  Holds controllers that should be named like weblogs_controller.rb for automated URL mapping.
+> Holds controllers that should be named like weblogs_controller.rb for automated URL mapping.
 All controllers should descend from ApplicationController which itself descends from ActionController::Base.

 app/models
-  Holds models that should be named like post.rb.
+> Holds models that should be named like post.rb.
 Models descend from ActiveRecord::Base by default.

 app/views
-  Holds the template files for the view that should be named like weblogs/index.html.erb for the WeblogsController#index action.
+> Holds the template files for the view that should be named like weblogs/index.html.erb for the WeblogsController#index action.
 All views use eRuby syntax by default.

 app/views/layouts
-  Holds the template files for layouts to be used with views.
+> Holds the template files for layouts to be used with views.
 This models the common header/footer method of wrapping views.
 In your views, define a layout using the <tt>layout :default</tt> and create a file named default.html.erb.
   Inside default.html.erb, call <% yield %> to render the view using this layout.

 app/helpers
-  Holds view helpers that should be named like weblogs_helper.rb.
+> Holds view helpers that should be named like weblogs_helper.rb.
 These are generated for you automatically when using generators for controllers.
   Helpers can be used to wrap functionality for your views into methods.

 config
-  Configuration files for the Rails environment, the routing map, the database, and other dependencies.
+> Configuration files for the Rails environment, the routing map, the database, and other dependencies.

 db
-  Contains the database schema in schema.rb. db/migrate contains all the sequence of Migrations for your schema.
+> Contains the database schema in schema.rb. db/migrate contains all the sequence of Migrations for your schema.

 doc
-  This directory is where your application documentation will be stored when generated using <tt>rake doc:app</tt>
+> This directory is where your application documentation will be stored when generated using <tt>rake doc:app</tt>

 lib
-  Application specific libraries.
+> Application specific libraries.
 Basically, any kind of custom code that doesn't belong under controllers, models, or helpers.
 This directory is in the load path.

 public
-  The directory available for the web server.
+> The directory available for the web server.
 Also contains the dispatchers and the default HTML files.
 This should be set as the DOCUMENT_ROOT of your web server.

 script
-  Helper scripts for automation and generation.
+> Helper scripts for automation and generation.

 test
-  Unit and functional tests along with fixtures.
+> Unit and functional tests along with fixtures.
 When using the rails generate command, template test files will be generated for you and placed in this directory.

 vendor
-  External libraries that the application depends on.
+> External libraries that the application depends on.
 Also includes the plugins subdirectory.
 If the app has frozen rails, those gems also go here, under vendor/rails/.
 This directory is in the load path.